launchableinc/cli/docs/subsetting-your-test-runs.md

 After subsetting your tests, you should make sure to run the full suite of tests at *some point* later in your pipeline.

 For example, once you start running a subset of an integration test suite that runs on pull requests, you should make sure to run the **full** integration test suite after a PR is merged (and record the outcome of those runs with `launchable record tests`).
-This way, you still run all of the tests (just less often).

 ![](.gitbook/assets/shift-right.png)